ajprokop/imageProcessing/README.md

 A mask file is required for image editing.
 Mask files of existing images (sqaure, PNG, less than 4MB) can be created using this tool:  https://ai-image-editor.netlify.app/

 To learn more about the mask tool:  https://medium.com/@david.richards.tech/how-to-create-openai-dall-e-mask-images-ed8feb562eba

+Although the application began to showcase OpenAI image processing, it has been subsequently modified to support audio functionality -- TTS, transcription, and translation.

+Note:  At this point translation is not working.
+It acts like transcription and not translation to English.
+I believe this is a problem with the OpenAI API and not this code.